Harrison Bader Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.56 team ERA ranks 20th among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.55).

-- Tigers pitchers combine to give up 152 total home runs at a clip of 1.2 per game (to rank 13th in baseball).
+- Tigers pitchers combine to rank 15th in baseball in home runs allowed (154 total, 1.2 per game).

-- In his last appearance on Tuesday against the Chicago Cubs, the righty tossed 4 2/3 innings, allowing six earned runs while surrendering four hits.
+- In his last appearance on Wednesday, the left-hander threw six innings against the Chicago Cubs, allowing four earned runs while surrendering six hits.

-- The 24-year-old has put up a 5.29 ERA and 9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .243 to his opponents.
+- The 26-year-old has an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.